 This is a first course in integrated calculus and analytic geometry.
 The concepts of analytic geometry are studied as they apply to calculus.
 The calculus concepts covered include the rate of change of a function, limits, derivatives of algebraic, logarithmic, trigonometric and inverse trigonometric functions, applications of the derivative and an introduction to integration.
-Prerequisite: MAT-127 or equivalent with "C" grade or better or obtain a letter of recommendation from the MAT-127.
+Prerequisite: MAT-127 or equivalent with "C" grade or better.